nyu-ossd-s20/Virtual-Dice-and-Coin-Flip/README.md

 ## Team 4, Virtual Dice and Coin Flip
 In this project, we built a basic Firefox extension where the user can flip a coin or roll a dice.

+The dice roll is based off of: https://codesandbox.io/s/xjk3xqnprw

 ## Installation
 Under the "Clone or Download" dropdown menu, click "Download ZIP" and extract it.
 Unzip the file.
 Then, enter about:debugging#/runtime/this-firefox in your URL bar.
 Click "Load Temporary Add-on..." button, and select the manifest.json file to load our extension.